csc7/PP5_CI_GDEC/README.md

 ### **Structure**

-The website consists of a header with fixed navigation menu on top, a body and the a footer.
+The website consists of a header with fixed navigation menu on top, a body and a footer.
 It is designed to navigate the e-commerce from the header and footer, having them always available.
-The header is fixed, while the footer is fixed only for screens whose wide is greater than 992px, so it does not use space from the body in smaller screen sizes.
+The header is fixed, while the footer is fixed only for screens whose width is greater than 992px, so it does not use space from the body in smaller screen sizes.
 There are two banners separating the header and body, and the body and footer.
 The one below the header contains moving messages to advertise special features of the e-commerce at all times.

 The metadata in the head tag of the base HTML includes the following keywords to help search engines to find the website: "DEM books, DEM data, DEM software, DEM training, Geophysical data, Buy DEM data, Geophysical book, Buy Resistivity data, Gravimetry data, Buy Gravimetry data, Resistivity books, Buy Magnetometry data, Magnetometry software, Gravimetry books, Buy geophysical data, Magnetometry books, DEM, Geophysical, Code Institute, software development, and full-stack course, milestone project".